smclairecarden/connect-four/README.md

   - Falling animation for chips
   - Function to track how many wins each player has
   - Computer player option for people playing the game by themselves
-  - Make it playable on phones
+  - Make it playable on mobile devices

 ## Credits:
 - My chip sound effect - [FreeSound](https://freesound.org/people/discokingmusic/sounds/271387/)